Stress-Free Family Dining at Sushiro in Fukuoka: A Kid-Friendly Sushi Experience

 Built-In Rewards and “Dakko Sushi”

 If you visit a standard Sushiro (without Digiro), the entertainment is still built into the tablet system.
-Similar to other chains, Sushiro often has seasonal campaigns.
+Like other chains, Sushiro runs frequent seasonal campaigns.

 What Can Kids Actually Eat?
 (The Menu)